 Being able to connect (with) so many amazing young people globally is the ultimate highlight for me.
 Every conversation – whether it is with a high-schooler or a PhD candidate – is a learning experience.
 So thank you to everyone who has engaged with us in the past 12 months, who has shared their stories and experiences, and who has been learning with us.

 Another big thank you belongs to our program officers and volunteers.
 Without you and your passion, Youth Fusion could not exist.
-Similarly, I would like to thank all of our supporters, namely Basel Peace Office, for the financial and institutional help.
+Similarly, I would like to thank all of our supporters and partner organizations.

 Finally, it comes as no surprise that even for us, this past year was a rollercoaster of events, emotions, possibilities… And I am beyond proud of Youth Fusion for adapting to the ever-changing situations, for working hard, for functioning as a support system to ourselves and others, for pushing us all further and farther.